 Begin your university studies in Mathematics at Tyndale.
-In your first two years you will establish a solid foundation, taking a range of courses in calculus, algebra, probability and discrete mathematics .
-These courses are offered in the midst of Tyndale’s dynamic, vibrant community of faith and learning.
-You will then transfer to Nipissing University for two more years of study to complete your BSc in Math.
+In your first two years you will establish a solid foundation by taking a range of courses in calculus, algebra, probability and discrete mathematics.
+These courses are offered in the midst of Tyndale’s dynamic, vibrant community.
+You will then transfer to Nipissing University for two more years of study to complete your BSc degree in Math.

 Begin with Mathematics

 A Math degree is useful in a variety of professional disciplines such as business, social science, engineering, computing and the natural sciences.
-Your courses will teach you how to use mathematical tools to solve problems, to explore the gifts of logical and scientific creativity within you, and to discover the place of mathematics within a coherent Christian worldview.
+Your courses will teach you how to use mathematical tools and procedures to solve the problems and theorems in a wide variety of math careers.
+Expand your logical and creative abilities while becoming part of a community that will help deepen your Christian faith.

 For a future career as a »